siangit/Sian_Lee/README.md

   <br>
   🎓 University of Alabama (2019): Graduated with a Bachelor's degree in Mechanical Engineering
   <br>
- ✍POSCO AAPC (2020-2022): Worked as a Sales Engineer and Quality Controller in Posco, Alabama
+ ✍POSCO AAPC (2020-2022): Worked as a Technical Engineer and Quality Controller in Posco, Alabama
  <br>
   📖 University of Alabama: Pursuing studies in Pharmacy.
   <br>